yabanci/hardcode-tech-task/README.md

 - **Response:** Returns a 200 OK response if the product is successfully deleted, or a 404 Not Found error if the product does not exist.

 For more detailed information on each endpoint, including request and response examples, please refer to the [API documentation](http://localhost:PORT/swagger/index.html).

+## Tests
+* Tests are not available yet (qalai jondeid mynany eeemoe?)
+    * Error message:
+        `Exited with error: Error:
+            An assembly specified in the application dependencies manifest (testhost.deps.json) was not found:
+                package: 'Microsoft.TestPlatform.CommunicationUtilities', version: '17.8.0-release-23578-02'
+                path: 'Microsoft.TestPlatform.CommunicationUtilities.dll'.
+            Please check the diagnostic logs for more information.
+        Test Run Aborted.`